jenkinsci/workflow-cps-plugin/doc/step-in-groovy.md

 then further subtype that in Groovy and access those fields.
 `GroovyStepExecution` subtypes are trusted, so they can access the fields defined in Java code, but untrusted `Jenkinsfile` will not be able to.

+## Groovy steps and flow graph
+The way `FlowNode`s are created to record the history of an execution is a little different from its Java counterpart.

+Invocation of a Groovy step is marked by a block-scoped `StepStartNode` and `StepEndNode`, regardless of whether the step takes a body closure.
+All the steps invoked from the Groovy code are recorded as flow nodes inside this block.

+In contrast, a step written in Java only gets a block-scoped flow nodes when it has a body.

+When a Groovy step takes a body closure and invokes it, it will not automatically create a block-scoped step node.
+We intend to provide a step definition you can use if such block-scoped flow node is desirable.